WordPress/test-handbook/test-reports/patch-testing.md

 ## Bug/Defect Patch Report Template
 Here is an example Test Report starter template, which can be copied and pasted directly into a text editor to prepare the report, and then added to Trac as a comment.

-If already provided in the ticket, Testing Instructions do not need to be duplicated in Test Report.

 ```
 == Test Report
 This report validates that the indicated patch addresses the issue.